 This post is meant to help out creators who want to put themselves out there for work, preferably of the paid variety.

 Editors and creators in general are always on the lookout for new talent.
-Seriously.
-I keep an ongoing list of the creators I come across that I want to find a project for someday.
+As a freelance editor myself, I keep an ongoing list of the creators I come across that I want to find a project for someday.
 The list of creators is longer than the amount of work I could possibly do in one lifetime, but I still keep it all (and add to it) in the hopes of having the perfect person in mind for whatever project comes down the line.

-Unless you’re already a big name where a creator knows your work by flipping through a comic book that they’re already familiar with, you’re going to want to make sure that your portfolio includes images that showcase the type of work you are looking for.
+Unless you’re already a big name where a creator knows your work by flipping through a comic book that they’re already familiar with, you’re going to want to make sure that your portfolio includes images that showcase the type of work you’d like to be doing.
+If you want to do…

-Maybe if I have time to put a project together (and spare cash), I can look into test pages for you to do if I’m REALLY interested, but more often than not, I’m looking for someone that I can already see knows their way around a page.
+Maybe if I have time to put a project together (and spare cash), an editor can look into test pages for you to do if they’re REALLY interested, but more often than not, editors are looking for someone that they can already see knows their way around a page.

-Think about portfolios pieces that will show an editor or potential co-creator everything that you can do for their book.
-You want to showcase anything that will make you standout from the crowd, and having dynamic backgrounds, and being good at all the other things will absolutely make you an exceptional candidate.
+Think about portfolio pieces that will show an editor or potential co-creator everything that you can do for their book.
+You want to showcase anything that will make you stand out from the crowd, and having dynamic backgrounds, and being good at all the other things will absolutely make you an exceptional candidate.

 If you’re looking for work as an interior artist primarily, it’s still okay to include a gallery of illustrations and other such things.
 I’d try to make them separate items though within your portfolio.
 For instance, you can have a menu set up with an Art tab – within that, you can break it down into Comics, Illustration, Mixed Media, etc.